MarcelChirtes/Monney-To-Romanian-Words/README.md

 # Monney-To-Romanian-Words

-Is a tool that transforms doubles in romanian words, check verbiage before using it, have fun :)
+Is a tool that transforms doubles numbers in romanian words, check verbiage before using it, have fun :)

 ### Ussage
-Converts double to with romaninan words monney:
+Converts double to with romaninan monney words:

 ```sh
 double monney = 1100.22;